chromium/chromium/codelabs/cpp101/codelab.md

-`base::SequencedTaskRunner` (which extends `base::TaskRunner`) is a commonly used abstraction which handles running tasks (which are instances of `base::Closure`) in sequential order.
+`base::SequencedTaskRunner` (which extends `base::TaskRunner`) is a commonly used abstraction which handles running tasks (which are instances of `base::OnceClosure`) in sequential order.
 These tasks are not guaranteed to run on the same thread.
 The preferred way of posting to the current (virtual) thread is `base::SequencedTaskRunnerHandle::Get()`.

 A task that can run on any thread and doesn’t have ordering or mutual exclusion requirements with other tasks should be posted using one of the